 - Joe Kenehan from Sayles's Matewan.
 He's a charismatic leader who's also an Actual Pacifist, his first action when coming into town is to heal someone and he dies at the end.

-- Bruce Wayne / Batman of The Dark Knight.
+- Bruce Wayne/Batman of The Dark Knight.
 He's motivated by an unflagging belief in the essential goodness of the people of Gotham.
 Twice he takes a bullet for someone else (albeit while he's inside his car), first intercepting Joker's bazooka, then protecting Mr Reese from that guy in the big truck (even though Reese had been trying to expose Bruce less than an hour before).
 And then at the end, he takes Harvey Dent's sins upon himself.
 The Dark Knight Rises plays this up even further, with Bruce even descending into a metaphorical hell in the form of Bane's prison and ascending once more (and leaving a rope for the wrongfully-imprisoned prisoners to escape with) before returning after his "death" at Bane's hands to save Gotham.
-And at the end, he sacrifices himself to carry away the fusion bomb.
+And at the end, he seems to sacrifice himself to carry away the fusion bomb (except he didn't).

 - Subverted by Monty Python's Life of Brian.
 (He's a very naughty boy).